Stanford GSB is continually pressing forward to keep the school at the forefront of management education.

 Current-use funds for the dean’s highest priorities leverage opportunities to make an impact along a variety of dimensions.
-Your gifts are a measure of confidence in Dean Garth Saloner’s vision and commitment to extend Stanford GSB experience, intellectual capital, and engagement opportunities for students, faculty, alumni, and thought leaders around the globe.
-You may choose for your gift to be fully flexible, or designate use toward one of the following strategic initiatives: education technology, collaborations with the Graduate School of Education, or Global Fellows.
+Your gifts are a measure of confidence in the school and commitment to extend Stanford GSB experience, intellectual capital, and engagement opportunities for students, faculty, alumni, and thought leaders around the globe.

 Student Financial Aid

 Fellowships enable Stanford GSB to continue to attract future leaders, regardless of their financial circumstances.
 Half of all MBA students receive some level of fellowship support, and all PhD students receive full financial support from the school.
 Gifts may be directed toward current-use Business School Fund fellowships; endowed, named fellowships; or loan-forgiveness funds.

 Investment in faculty is a top priority, particularly given the small size of our faculty and our need to retain staff in a competitive marketplace.
 Named, endowed faculty funds provide distinctive opportunities to support faculty who distinguish themselves as great teachers and researchers.
 Your gift may be designated to underwrite research and course development, or to establish named positions for faculty fellows, faculty scholars, professorships, or lectureships.